Losartan: Pharmacokinetics

 Losartan is well absorbed following oral administration and undergoes significant first-pass metabolism to produce the 5-carboxylic acid metabolite, designated as EXP3174.
-About 14% of an oral dosage is converted to this metabolite, which is long-acting (6 to 8 hr) and a noncompetitive antagonist at the AT1 receptor, contributing to the pharmacological effects of losartan.
-EXP3174 is 10-40 times more potent in blocking AT1 receptors than losartan.
-In addition, the binding to the target enzyme is pH-sensitive, and the negatively-charged tetrazole ring, which is similar in size to the negative carboxylic acid derivative, may contribute to the activity of the drug.
+About 14% of an oral dosage is converted to this metabolite, which is long-acting (6 to 8 hours) and a noncompetitive antagonist at the AT1 receptor, contributing to the pharmacological effects of losartan.
+EXP3174 is 10–40 times more potent in blocking AT1 receptors than losartan.
+In addition, the binding to the target enzyme is pH-sensitive, and the negatively charged tetrazole ring, which is similar in size to the negative carboxylic acid derivative, may contribute to the activity of the drug.

 Losartan's bioavailability is about 33%.

 Metabolism is primarily by cytochrome P450 isoenzymes CYP2C9 and CYP3A4.
 Peak plasma concentrations of losartan and EXP3174 occur about one hour and three to four hours, respectively, after an oral dose.
 Both losartan and EXP3174 are more than 98% bound to plasma proteins.
 Losartan is excreted in the urine, and in the feces via bile, as unchanged drug and metabolites.
 About 4% of an oral dose is excreted unchanged in urine, and about 6% is excreted in urine as the active metabolite.
-The terminal elimination half lives of losartan and EXP3174 are about 1.5 to 2.5 hours and 3 to 9 hours, respectively.
+The terminal elimination half-lives of losartan and EXP3174 are about 1.5 to 2.5 hours and 3 to 9 hours, respectively.

 Losartan and other angiotensin-receptor antagonists exhibit fetal toxicity and should be avoided during pregnancy, particularly in the second and third trimesters.